-Paper wallet is most rudimentary and archaic way of storing your keys.
-It is a physically printed out document of your public and private keys.
+A paper wallet is the most rudimentary and archaic way of storing your keys.
+It is a physically printed-out document of your public and private keys.
 You can use a key generator (instead of a wallet) to generate your keys.
-The printed paper key pair comprises two alphanumeric text sequence or key strings, each for public key and private key as well as two corresponding QR codes for convenience of transaction.
+The printed paper key pair comprises two alphanumeric text sequences or key strings, each for public key and private key as well as two corresponding QR codes for convenience of transaction.
 Since it is removed from the internet, it may be considered a type of cold storage.

 While it seems a very secure method of storing your digital assets, danger looms large if you lose the printout or if it is damaged by water, torn, or rendered illegible.
 Besides, there are confidentiality threats associated with some types of web-based key generators.

 Overall, paper wallets are an archaic method of key storage and are certainly not recommended for storing large amounts of digital assets.

 The primary trade-off between hot and cold wallets encompasses choosing between convenience and security.
 Both have a reason to exist.
 We’ve summarized the main differences between hot and cold wallets in the table below:

 |Format||Hot wallets live online.
 They are software, which can be accessed through a web browser or a mobile/tablet app.||Cold wallets are offline storage.
 They are hardware devices that are removed from the internet.|

 |Security||Vulnerable to theft since they are connected to the internet||Relatively more protected from hacking and online attacks|

 |Convenience||Very convenient.
 Very fast transaction speed||Add layers of additional steps to each transaction|

 |Cost||Cheaper.
 Many hot wallets are free, but a few demand transaction fees.||Buying cold wallet hardware involves a one-time investment.|